andreas5588/openflights_dataset/README.md

 You find here a flight datamodel for the Database InterSystems IRIS.
 This model is inspired by https://community.intersystems.com/post/technology-bonuses-intersystems-iris-datasets-contest-2021

 ## InterSystems IRIS - LOAD DATA
 To load the CSV files into the database the new LOAD DATA feature of IRIS Version 2021.2.0.617 (preview) is used.
-Details about the new SQL command canbe found here: https://docs.intersystems.com/iris20212/csp/docbook/DocBook.UI.Page.cls?KEY=RSQL_loaddata
+Details about the new SQL command can be found here: https://docs.intersystems.com/iris20212/csp/docbook/DocBook.UI.Page.cls?KEY=RSQL_loaddata

 ## Contained data
 Dataset formats: https://openflights.org/data.html#airline

-* airlines.dat
-containing information on airlines
+* airlines.dat Contais information on airlines

-* routes.dat
-Route file contains routes between airports on airlines spanning the globe
+* routes.dat Route file contains routes between airports on airlines spanning the globe

-* planes.dat
-The OpenFlights plane file contains a curated selection of 173 passenger aircraft with IATA and/or ICAO codes, covering the vast majority of flights operated today and commonly used in flight schedules and reservation systems.
+* planes.dat The OpenFlights plane file contains a curated selection of 173 passenger aircraft with IATA and/or ICAO codes, covering the vast majority of flights operated today and commonly used in flight schedules and reservation systems.

 Dataset formats: https://ourairports.com/help/data-dictionary.html